Do I have to vault credit cards?

 By using a transparent redirect we ensure that the sensitive data never touches your servers.
 You can read more about how we can help on our PCI page.

-I have been asked to provide evidence of my PCI compliance, what do I need to provide?
+I have been asked to provide proof of my PCI compliance.
+What do I need to provide?